Crime & Justice

 There was a nationwide search for Morgan who allegedly killed his daughter after a court-appointed visit on November 21st.
 Imani Benton, the toddler’s mother, called police when Morgan failed to return the child back home.
 Tierra’s body was found later in the Shark River by a group a of teenagers still strapped in her car seat.

-Initially charged with endangering the welfare of a child and interfering with court order, Arthur Morgan III’s charge was moved to murder once autopsy showed the child died from ‘homicidal act’.
+Morgan was initially charged with endangering the welfare of a child and interfering with court order.
+The charge was later moved to murder once autopsy showed the child died from ‘homicidal act’.
 The FBI also charged Morgan with unlawful flight to avoid prosecution.

 Follow Unheard Voices on Twitter for more coverage.